 You’ll make a more significant impact and personalize your blog by using photos of your staff at work in the practice.
 Pet owners like to see pictures of the people who will be caring for their pets and the environment in which they work.
 Clients feel more comfortable having you treat their pets when they get to know the staff at your practice.
 Investing some time uploading photos of your staff at work is one of the best marketing tools you’ll have.

 Why Professional Veterinary Marketing Is Essential

-- SEO Requires Experience: The reality of owning a veterinary practice is that you spend long hours at work, every day brings something different, and you never know what may.
+- SEO Requires Experience: The reality of owning a veterinary practice is that you spend long hours at work, every day brings something different, and you never know what may or may not happen.
 Without writing or blogging experience search engine optimization can be complicated.
 You have to understand linking and keyword density or the search engines may never find you.

 - Competition For High Ranking: Getting a high ranking when you have to compete with thousands of sites that target pet owners is time-consuming and can be tricky.
-Without a marketing professional, a small, independent practice can’t compete.
+Without a marketing professional practices can’t compete.
 If you have experience writing rather than spending time writing blog posts, get your work published, include links to your site, and have a marketing professional handle your blog.

 A successful veterinary marketing campaign increases local awareness of your practice and the services you offer to clients.
 Your veterinary blog ideas should offer useful and up-to-date information about advances in veterinary procedures and helpful tips for pet owners.